Weekend Skill Building Trips

 Rogue River, Oregon – 5 day overnight Raft-Support Trip

 Join Potomac River Outfitters and Sundance Kayak School for 5 beautiful days on the wild and scenic Rogue River in Oregon.
-This gorgeous river is truly unique and the best and only way to see it is from the seat of a kayak, raft, or inflatable kayak.
+This gorgeous river is truly unique and the best way to see it is from the seat of a kayak, raft, or inflatable kayak.
 Even Stand Up Paddleboards!

 That’s right, anyone can go.
-From the intermediate or advanced kayaker wanting to see a new river, or the non-paddler who would like to float on the guided oar rig raft with a camera and beverage in hand.
+From the intermediate or advanced kayaker wanting to see a new river or the non-paddler who would like to float on the guided oar rig raft with a camera and beverage in hand.
 This trip is appropriate for ages 12 and up.
 We need a minimum of 7 folks to make this happen and can take as many as 20.

 You can book this trip now with our partners Northwest Rafting and Sundance Kayak School.

 $1045 for just rafting $1295 for Kayaking

 Creeking on Call